cadupuy/tmdb-react/README.md

 ## Overview

 This project is a movie browsing app in React using TMDB API.
-It allows you to browse the list of movies in the provided TMDB database.
+It allows you to browse the list of movies in the provided TMDB database. <br>
 Online demo : https://inspiring-colden-fa9d8d.netlify.app/

 ## Packages